Insulin Resistance Symptoms in Females | An InsulinIS expert explains

 2.1 Fatigue and Low Energy

-It’s more than just feeling tired after a long day—this is the kind of exhaustion that hangs around, even after a full night of rest.
-When cells don’t absorb glucose the way they should, the energy that’s supposed to fuel your body stays locked out.
-That can leave you feeling sluggish, foggy, or mentally drained throughout the day.
+It’s not just feeling fatigued after a long day—this is the kind of fatigue that lingers, even after an entire night’s sleep.
+When cells fail to take in glucose as they ought, the fuel that’s meant to power your body remains blocked out.
+That can make you feel sluggish, muddled, or mentally fatigued throughout the day.

 2.2 Frequent Urination and Thirst